beanandbean/CenTaD2016-DSR/report/final-report2.md

 ### I.2 Project Overview

-The project's aim is to use machine learning algorithms to create a program that can __automatically__ solve such problems with high accuracy, which means, with the disarranged word lists as input, the program can produce grammatically correct and reasonable answers to the task without human intervention.
-To fit the amount of work and resources needed within the constraint of the project, we currently limit our scope of words to only those commonly involved in primary school texts, but may consider expanding the scope in future expansions.
+The project's aim is to use state-of-the-art machine learning algorithms to create a program that can __automatically__ solve such problems with high accuracy, which means, with the disarranged word lists as input, the program can produce grammatically correct and reasonable sentences without human assistance.
+To fit the amount of work and resources needed within the constraint of the project, we currently limit our vocabulary to those words which commonly occur in primary school texts, but may consider expanding the scope in future expansions for general applications.

-The final product is a __Python program__ that run at the back-end of a website.
-People can input to the program disarranged word lists through the webpage, and for each list the program will produce a reasonable sentence using the input words, and display it on the same page.
+The final deliverable of this project is a __Python program__ that run at the back-end of a website.
+People can input to the program disarranged word lists through the webpage, and for each word list the program will re-arrange it to produce a reasonable sentence, and display it on the same page.
 This website has been set up on the Institute for Infocomm Research's server,
 <a href="http://translate.i2r.a-star.edu.sg/word-rearrange.zh.html" style="color: black;">http://translate.i2r.a-star.edu.sg/word-rearrange.zh.html</a>.

 ### I.3 Project Value

-Our project serves as a attempt in helping computer programs understand the word order conventions in natural languages.
+Our project serves as an attempt in helping computer programs understand the word order conventions in natural languages.
 Such understanding can be of crucial importance to various natural language processing applications.
-For example, this algorithm, if fully trained with a larger scope of text data, may be useful as an add-on that can increase the performance of our current translation systems by correcting the words order in the translation result.
+For example, this algorithm, if fully trained with a larger scope of text data, may be useful as an add-on that can increase the performance of our current machine translation systems by correcting the words order in the translation result.
 Take Google Translation as an example, when the sentence "A program can automatically solve such problems with high accuracy." is translated into Chinese, the result given by the program is __"程序可以自动解决此类问题具有较高的精度。"__.
-It can be observed that quite accurate translation of every word in English is appearing in the Chinese translation, but the sentence sounds a bit awkward, since "较高的精度" (high accuracy) should be moved to the front to give __"程序可以自动以较高的精度解决此类问题。"__, instead of staying at the end of the Chinese sentence as it does in the English one.
+It can be observed that the translation is quite accurate only up to word or phrase level, but the final sentence sounds a bit awkward in its word order, since "较高的精度" (high accuracy) should be moved to the front to give __"程序可以自动以较高的精度解决此类问题。"__, instead of staying at the end of the Chinese sentence as it does in the English one.
-We expect our project as an attempt in solving this and many similar problems in contemporary natural language processing applications.
+We expect our project as an attempt to solve this and many similar problems in contemporary natural language processing applications.

 ### I.4 Timeline